GabeScott/standard-works-vault/General Conference/2025 April - My Love for the Savior Is My “Why”.md

 # My Love for the Savior Is My “Why”

-*By Ricardo P. Giménez - Of the Seventy*
+By Elder Ricardo P. Giménez - *Of the Seventy*

 *Given in the April session of the 2025 General Conference*

+>*I love our Savior.
+This is the real and most powerful reason why I do what I do.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2025/04/17gimenez?lang=eng)

 Have you ever noticed that our dear prophet, President Russell M. Nelson, continuously extends invitations to us?
 Not surprisingly, he has invited us to study and ponder the messages shared at the last two conferences.
-In April 2024, he said, “I hope you will repeatedly study the messages of this conference throughout the coming months.”
-Then, in October 2024, he said: “I urge you to study [the speakers’] messages.
-Use them as a litmus test of what is true and what is not during the next six months.”
+In April 2024, he said, “I hope you will repeatedly study the messages of this conference throughout the coming months.”[^1] Then, in October 2024, he said: “I urge you to study \[the speakers’\] messages.
+Use them as a litmus test of what is true and what is not during the next six months.”[^2]

 These invitations can be added to prophetic invitations we have received throughout our lifetimes, including and especially those we have received in recent years.
 We may feel or think these invitations are another thing we need to add to our to-do lists, simply because we were invited or asked to do it.
 But could there be more to it?